Bug #10874

 The workaround is to add another control part, a docking port will do, as in the attached pic ksp-workaround10874.png - on the launch pad, click that and select "control from here", and bingo, your navball is pointing "up", you're thrusting "up", and SAS will keep you pointing "up", even though your pod and it's torque wheels are pointing down.

-#2 Updated by sal_vager over 7 years ago
+#2 Updated by sal_vager about 8 years ago

 I'm sorry but this is expected behaviour, the orientation of the root part or the part selected via 'control from here' in the part action window governs the direction of the flight controls.